 Within the Public service – RUV, the Ruthenian Editorial Board has existed for more than 60 years in the Novi Sad Radio and more than 30 years in the Novi Sad TV, now Television of Vojvodina.

 Ruthenians can be pride themselves on a great number of intellectuals and artists who work and create all over the country.
 The most distinguished among them are members of the Serbian Academy of Sciences and Arts, the Vojvodinian Academy of Sciences and Arts, the Ukrainian National Academy of Sciences and the World Academy of Ruthenians.
 Many acknowledgements and prizes awarded by the Republic of Serbia for high scientific and artistic achievements are evidence of the value of the Ruthenian creators.
 There is a respectable number of Doctors of Science and Masters at the University of Novi Sad and the University of Belgrade, as well as physicians, engineers, professors, writers, journalists, musicians, actors and sportsmen who are respected in the broader community too.

-According to the latest 2011 census in the Republic of Serbia, predominantly Vojvodina, there live 14,246 members of the Ruthenian national.
+According to the latest 2011 census in the Republic of Serbia, there are 14,246 members of the Ruthenian national community, predominantly in Vojvodina.
 Thanks to more than two and a half centuries of life in this region, the Ruthenians hold the Republic of Serbia as their home country.
 At the same time, Ruthenians are also intermediaries in Serbia’s relations with the regions and countries of Central and Eastern Europe, where their historical roots are located as well.